mobbr/mobbr-api-v1/README.md

 Clients and other servers can use HTTP BASIC AUTHENTICATION with each request that needs authentication.
 This is secure since all requests use SSL/HTTPS.

-To keep browser apps from storing username/password combinations in possible unsafe places (cookies or local storage) we also provide a second mechanism for authentication: a call to `PUT /api_v1/user/password_login` returns a temporary access token `result['token']`.
+To keep browser apps from storing username/password combinations in possible unsafe places (cookies or local storage) we also provide a second mechanism for authentication: a call to [`PUT /api_v1/user/password_login`](https://github.com/mobbr/mobbr-api-v1/tree/master/user#password-login) returns a temporary access token `result['token']`.
 Use this token as the password for the HTTP BASIC AUTHENTICATION and leave the username empty.

+##API KEYS

+...

 ##PAGINATION